yhakbar/ya/docs/config.md

 ## Building Your Own Config

 Ya does not come with any default commands.
 You must build your own config file to use it.
 The config file is a YAML file that contains a mapping of commands to run.
-The keys are the names of the commands and the values are the commands to run.
+The keys are the names of commands and the values are the commands to run.

 Example config files can be found in the [examples](/examples) directory.